 Law Enforcement Related Encounters or Activities: Pursuant to the Law Enforcement Officer-Worn Body Camera Act, 50 ILCS 706/10, this includes, but is not limited to traffic stops, pedestrian stops, arrests, searches, interrogations, investigations, pursuits, crowd control, traffic control, non-community caretaking interactions or a consensual encounter with an individual while on patrol, or any other instance in which the officer is enforcing the laws of the municipality, county, or state.
-This does not include situations where the officer is completing paperwork alone or only in the presence of another law enforcement officer.
+This does not include situations where the officer is completing paperwork alone, participating in training in a classroom setting, or only in the presence of another law enforcement officer while not performing any other law enforcement-related activity.
+(50 ILCS 706/10-10)